pdbayes/Logic-Circuit-Simulator/README.md

  * Demo circuits are predefined and can be loaded from the JavaScript console
  * Circuits can be loaded from a JSON export by drag-n-drop
  * An animated propagation delay can be set
- * UI is in French (for now, could be translated upon request)
+ * UI can be in English or French (easy to add more translations)

 ## License